courtneyjchen/courtneyjchen/README.md

 <img src="images/warehouse_optimization.jpg" alt="Warehouse" width="250" align="left" style="margin-right:20px;"/>

 #### [Warehouse Optimization and Recommendations with Neo4j](https://github.com/courtneyjchen/neo4j-product-clustering)
 Here, we used Neo4j to transform the Northwind Traders sales database into a product co-purchase graph, applying algorithms such as Louvain, Triangle Count, and PageRank to detect communities and identify influential products.
-These insights informed the optimal warehouse placement of related items under storage constraints and powered a recommender system that suggests co-purchased products.
+These insights informed the optimal warehouse placement of related items and powered a recommender system that suggests highly co-purchased products.

 ## 👩🏻‍💻 About Me